warpaltarpers/cse201-project/README.md

 **My code is ready to be reviewed and merged with the master.**
-Create a pull request [here](https://github.com/warpaltarpers/cse201-project/pulls) Make sure to set Mike Jones as a reviewer!
+Create a pull request [here](https://github.com/warpaltarpers/cse201-project/pulls) Make sure to set Maxwell Walters as a reviewer!

 **I've finished my work that I was assigned to.
 What should I do now?**
 Make sure to [update the Trello board](https://trello.com/b/OFmagSiH/team-board), then check the Trello board/talk to the team for updates